Randolph Technical High School: Fire academy

-Students learn about safety, all types of fires.
-They try on fire equipment, and go to the Philadelphia Fire Department Fire Academy.
-Graduates receive a certificate certifying them as Emergency Medical Technicians and a Fire Fighter.
+The EMT program prepares students, under the remote supervision of physicians, for a career as an emergency medical technician.
+The courses include instruction in basic, intermediate, and advanced EMT procedures like emergency surgical procedures, medical triage, rescue operations and crisis scene management.
+Classroom coursework teaches the basics of emergency medical care through anatomy, physiology, pathology, and toxicology.

 Student activities

 Sports

 The sports that are active at Randolph are baseball, football (which is shared with Dobbins), and basketball.

 Student government

 Randolph Student Government Association is an organization that provides social and community activities for the student body during the school year.
 The officers and student representatives from each homeroom spend time learning about governmental practices and responsibilities.
 The members of the Student Government meet with the principal once a month to discuss school matters and student concerns.

 Students are encouraged to participate in school activities by awarding honor points for all grades, attendance, activities, club memberships, and sport teams.
 Honor points are accumulated over the four year high school period.
 During an awards assembly held in June, students are given certificates, pins, trophies, and medals based on the number of honor points they have.
 Seniors look forward to wearing these medals at graduation.